Is an Employee Eligible for Gratuity After 4 Years and 11 Months of Service?

 amarjit arora

-Gratuity shall be payable to an employee on the termination of his employment after he has rendered continuous service for not less than 5 years.
-Provided that completion of continuous service of five years shall not be necessary where the termination of the employment is due to death or disablement.
+Gratuity shall be payable to an employee on the termination of their employment after they have rendered continuous service for not less than 5 years.
+However, the completion of continuous service of five years shall not be necessary where the termination of the employment is due to death or disablement.

 eastculturalassociation